-CO1 To know the importance of nutrition during life span and also to enlighten K2 on the RDA and dietary notification for different age groups.
-CO2 To define the nutritional needs of each age groups.
-K2 CO3 To develop aptitude to learn the stages of growth and development of different age groups K4 CO4 To familiarize the theories of growth and development of all ages K4 CO5 Plan diet for all age groups.
-K7
+CO1 To know the importance of nutrition during life span and also to enlighten on the RDA and dietary notification for different age groups.
+K2 CO2 Understanding of the conditions where nutrition play a significantrole in disease management K2 CO3 To develop aptitude to learn the stages of growth and development of different age groups K4 CO4 To develop the knowledge to provide nutrition and dietetics carefor individuals, groups and population.
+K4 CO5 Plan diet for all age groups.
+K6